Introduction to Operating Systems

 From the problem statement, it is clear that a philosopher can think for an indefinite amount of time.
 But when a philosopher starts eating, he has to stop at some point of time.
 The philosopher is in an endless cycle of thinking and eating.

-An array of five semaphores, stick[5], for each of the five chopsticks.
+, for each of the five chopsticks.

 The code for each philosopher looks like: